Afghanistan: The Last Marxist weighs in; on COVID, socialism, Travelers TV series and art (audio and video recordings)

 So Adorno, like Marx, looked forward, not to a return to a pre-modern or pre-capitalist unity of theory and practice and reconciliation of form and content, as had been the case in traditional culture, but a qualitative transformation of the modern division of meaning in art and criticism, in which each would be simultaneously realized and abolished, as presently practiced.
 The problem is that, rather than being raised to ever more acute levels, already in Adorno’s time there was a retreat from the productive antagonism, the dialectic of theory and practice, or art and criticism.

 Adorno drew upon and sought to further elaborate the approach of his friend and mentor Walter Benjamin, who argued, in his 1934 essay “The Author as Producer,” that no art could be of correct political “tendency” unless it was also of good aesthetic “quality.”
 Furthermore, Benjamin argued that every great work of art “either founds or dissolves a genre.”
 As Benjamin put it, the work of art that fails to teach artists teaches no one.
 Artists do not “distribute” aesthetic experience but produce it.
 New art re-works and transforms, retrospectively, the history of art.
-Benjamin argued that there can be progress in society without that of art, for necessarily involved in both is the transformation of subjectivity Download The House of the Dead 2.
+Benjamin argued that there can be progress in society without that of art, for necessarily involved in both is the transformation of subjectivity.

 Politics of art